JohnFawkes/AURA/docs/config.md

 -   **Default**: `false`
 -   **Options**: `true` or `false`
 -   **Description**: Whether to automatically download images from updated sets.
 -   **Details**: When downloading images, you have the option to saved sets for "Automatic Downloads".
-If this option is enabled, AURA will automatically download images from sets that have been updated.
+If this option is enabled, aura will automatically download images from sets that have been updated.
 This is useful for keeping your media library up-to-date with the latest images without manual intervention.
--   **Note**: Enabling this option may result in increased network usage as AURA will periodically check for updates and download new images.
+-   **Note**: Enabling this option may result in increased network usage as aura will periodically check for updates and download new images.

 ### Cron

 -   **Default**: `0 0 * * *`
 -   **Options**: Cron expression
 -   **Description**: The cron expression for scheduling automatic downloads.
--   **Details**: This cron expression determines how often AURA checks for updates and downloads images.
-The default value `0 0 * * *` means that AURA will check for updates every day at midnight.
+-   **Details**: This cron expression determines how often aura checks for updates and downloads images.
+The default value `0 0 * * *` means that aura will check for updates every day at midnight.
 You can modify this expression to change the frequency of automatic downloads according to your needs.
     **Note**: Make sure to use a valid cron expression.
 You can use online tools like [crontab.guru](https://crontab.guru/) to help you create and validate cron expressions.

 ---